guillermodlpa/upload-notion-images-to-cloudinary/README.md

 This technology has been used for my website, build with Next.js and Notion. [https://github.com/guillermodlpa/site](https://github.com/guillermodlpa/site)

-## Usage
+## CLI usage

+1. Define the following environment variables in your project:

+      ```
+      NOTION_TOKEN=
+      NOTION_DATABASE_ID=
+      CLOUDINARY_URL=
+      CLOUDINARY_UPLOAD_FOLDER=
+      ```

-1. Get a Notion API token for your account at https://www.notion.so/my-integrations, creating an integration with "read content" access, "update content" access, and "no user information" capabilities.
+     * **NOTION_TOKEN** is obtained  at https://www.notion.so/my-integrations, creating an integration with "read content" access, "update content" access, and "no user information" capabilities.
-1. Identify the ID of the Notion database that you want to go over.
+     * **NOTION_DATABASE_ID** is the ID of the Notion database that you want to go over.
 For that, open the database view on the browser, the URL is `https://www.notion.so/<database ID>?v=<view ID>`
-1. Obtain your Cloudinary API Environment Variable.
+     * **CLOUDINARY_URL** can be obtained in the Cludinary UI.
-1. Optionally, choose a folder within your Cloudinary account to upload images to.
-You can pass it later with `CLOUDINARY_UPLOAD_FOLDER`.
+     * **CLOUDINARY_UPLOAD_FOLDER** is optional, defines a path within your Cloudinary account to upload images to.

-1. Enable the integration to manipulate the database, by clicking Share on its page and entering your integration name.
+2. In Notion, enable the integration to manipulate the database, by clicking Share on its page and entering your integration name.
-1. Install the package:
+3. Install the package:
     ```console
     $ npm install upload-notion-images-to-cloudinary
     ```
-1. Add it to the prebuild step, so it will get executed always before the production build is made:
+4. Add it to the prebuild step in your repository or in the deployment platform of your choice.
    ```json
     // package.json
     {